 There wasn’t much I could do at that point except remain seated at all costs.
 So I began arguing my case, from my chair.
 Before I got three words out of my mouth, the Judge interrupted and forcefully instructed me: “Mr. Stern, here it’s customary to stand when addressing the Court.”

-All I could think was: isn’t that what I’m doing already?
+Glancing down, all I could think was: isn’t that what I’m doing?

 Two similarly colored pills … with vastly different effects!